Verizon: Post-Aol and Yahoo era (2022-present)

 In December 2023, Verizon announced plans to open a new global center of excellence in Limerick, Ireland, in early 2024, aiming to create over 400 jobs in the next two years.
 This expansion, which adds to its existing workforce of 1,000 employees in Dublin, will offer various positions in technology and communications, including financial operations and network engineering.

-In May 2024 Verizon announced a partnership to access direct-to-cell capabilities with satellite manufacturer AST SpaceMobile, which will improve cellular and broadband access in remote areas of the United States.
+In May 2024, Verizon announced a partnership to access direct-to-cell capabilities with satellite manufacturer AST SpaceMobile, which will improve cellular and broadband access in remote areas of the United States.

 On September 5, 2024, Verizon announced its intent to acquire Frontier in an all-stock deal for $38.50 per-share, valuing the company at $20 billion.
 Vestberg stated that the proposed acquisition was a "strategic fit" to expand its fiber network.
 On May 16, 2025, the Federal Communications Commission approved the acquisition.
+In January 2026, the California Public Utilities Commission approved the proposed acquisition of Frontier, subject to a series of regulatory conditions relating to affordability, service quality, infrastructure investment, and workforce and supplier diversity.
+The approval (following the FCC's approval in May 2025) cleared a major remaining regulatory hurdle for the acquisition.
+The acquisition was completed on January 20, 2026.

 In May 2025, Verizon announced that they would end diversity, equity and inclusion programs after the Trump administration opened a probe into them.

 On October 6, 2025, the company announced the appointment of Dan Schulman as its new chief executive.